zhichen3/zhichen3.github.io/content/research/nse/index.md

 Some basic prerequisite for the reaction network include:

--   Contains a least proton and helium-4
+-   Contains a least proton and Helium-4.
--   Ideally the mass fraction in equilibrium obtained from integration should match with the mass fraction obtained from NSE equation
+-   Mass fractions in equilibrium obtained from integration should match with the mass fraction obtained from NSE equations.
 -   Screening is compatible with NSE, e.g. Chabrier &amp; Potekhin 1998 screening.